Rollo: Descendants

 Rollo's son and heir, William Longsword, and grandchild, Richard the Fearless, forged the Duchy of Normandy into West Francia's most cohesive and formidable principality.
 The descendants of Rollo and his men assimilated with the Frankish culture and became known as the Normans, lending their name to the region of Normandy.

 Rollo was the great-great-great-grandfather of William the Conqueror, the progenitor of House of Normandy in England.
 As such, Charles III and the current British royal family are descendants of Rollo, albeit not in the direct male line.
-Henry I of England was the last monarch of the House of Normandy; but his daughter Empress Matilda was ancestral to the English House of Plantagenet and subsequent English monarchs.
+Henry I of England was the last monarch of the House of Normandy.
+His daughter Empress Matilda was an ancestor of the English House of Plantagenet and subsequent English monarchs.

 A genetic investigation into the remains of Rollo's grandson Richard the Fearless, and his great-grandson Richard the Good, was announced in 2011 to discern the origins of the historic Viking leader.
 On 29 February 2016, Norwegian researchers opened Richard the Good's tomb and found a lower jaw with eight teeth in it.
 However, the skeletal remains in both graves turned out to significantly predate Rollo and therefore are not related to him.